 - Social media sites e.g. Facebook, Twitter, LinkedIn, Instagram – useful for online and offline recruitment, dipstick research, at the start of a new product development process.

-- Social media analytics – for example, via ‘big data’ analysis of tweets etc. It also possible to analyse emotional response from emojis.
+- Social media listening tools and social media analytics – allow ‘big data’ analysis of tweets etc. It also possible to analyse emotional response from emojis.
 In November 2016, social media analytics correctly predicted the outcome of the US Presidential election in contrast to the national polls.

 - Facial recognition – uses software that’s more discerning than the human eye to determine true emotions (such as happiness, fear, surprise) with tv advertising, programmes or films.
 Improves editing and story-telling.